opentripmodel/documentation/app/versioned_docs/version-5.6/faq.md

 * _OTM5 contains some free text fields, such as the vehicle type, the unit measurement, and the type of transport equipment?
 Which values should be used for those fields?_

   > We have been working on incorporating 'standard lists' in the specification as well.
-For currentcies, temperatures, mass, length and speed values we have provided the options in [the API specification](/api) and we are also currently working on extending that for the different 'types' that are present (such as vehicles, goods items, transport equipment, etc.)
+For currencies, temperatures, mass, length and speed values we have provided the options in [the API specification](/api) and we are also currently working on extending that for the different 'types' that are present (such as vehicles, goods items, transport equipment, etc.)